 At DARA Drug and Alcohol Rehab, protecting the privacy of our clients is of vital concern to us.
 We are particularly aware of the “treatment” framework in Vietnam as described above.
 This is not an issue in Thailand, where DARA has affordable world-class facilities.
 Thailand is an internationally acclaimed medical tourism hub with traditions and culture that emphasize both compassion for the individual and the importance of health and bodily well-being.
 Furthermore, Thailand is only a short flight away from Vietnam.
 Residents of Vietnam do not need a visa for a stay of less than 30 days.

 DARA’s Koh Chang Location

-Our flagship location is situated on the Thai tropical paradise of Koh Chang (Elephant Island) is a beautiful and secluded island noted for its safety and security.
+Our location is situated on the Thai tropical paradise of Koh Chang (Elephant Island).
+Koh Chang is a beautiful and secluded island noted for its safety and security.
 DARA Koh Chang combines an intensive drug rehab center with a luxury hotel.
 DARA Koh Chang employs over 50 staff, including 15 full-time, internationally certified therapists.
 This location offers personalized four, eight and twelve week rehabilitation programs, each using DARA’s Integrated Behavioral Therapy™ (IBT).

 Located in the stunning Koh Chang National Park, clients reside in 40 villas surrounded by beautifully landscaped tropical gardens.